ValDevelopment/training-agent/README.md

 ## Objective

 Population-level strength training research is derived from group averages across highly individualized responses.
-Grounding programming decisions in an individual's own multi-year, self-observed training results provides a more directly applicable basis for that individual's own program design than general published guidance.
+Grounding programming decisions in an my own multi-year, self-observed training results provides a more directly applicable basis for program design than general published guidance.

 ## Data